Régie des Voies Aériennes de la République Démocratique du Congo: History

-RVA firefighters conducting a fire simulation drill involving a civilian aircraft on the tarmac of Goma International Airport.
+RVA firefighters conducting a fire simulation drill involving a civilian aircraft on the apron of Goma International Airport.

 The RVA's origins can be traced to its predecessor, the Service d'Aéronautique Civile (SAC – Civil Aviation Service).
 At the time, the SAC was the eighth department under the Ministry of Transport and Channels of Communication, which itself was subordinate to the Ministry of Public Works until 1961.
 That year, a significant reform in February resulted in the division of the sixth department into three separate ministries: Public Works, Bridges and Roads, Posts and Telecommunications, and Transport and Communication.
 As a result of this reform, the services for aeronautics and meteorology were transferred from the Ministry of Public Works to the Ministry of Transport and Communication.
 The same reform also introduced the creation of what became known as the "Aviation Policy Commission" (Commission de la politique aérienne), whose primary role was to advise the Congolese government on civil aviation issues.
 This commission later evolved into the Conseil Supérieur de l'Aviation Civile (CSAC), or Higher Civil Aviation Council, in 1966, a regulatory body that remained operational.
 Following this institutional shift, the Congolese government entered into cooperation agreements with two major international partners: the Federal Aviation Administration (FAA) of the United States, an agency under the U.S. Department of Transportation responsible for regulating civil aviation, and SOFREAVIA (Société Française d'Études et de Réalisation d'Équipements Aéronautiques), a French company specializing in aeronautical studies and infrastructure.
 Under the terms of these agreements, both entities were to provide technical experts to support the establishment and operational structuring of the newly envisioned national aviation authority.

 The RVA was officially established by Ordinance-Law No. 072-13 of 21 February 1972, which formalized its creation as a national entity responsible for managing and developing air transport infrastructure nationwide.
 Its legal framework was subsequently reinforced by Law No. 078/002 of 6 January 1978 and Ordinances No. 078/200 of 5 May 1978 and No. 82/1981 of 4 December 1982, which defined the structure and governance of public enterprises, including the appointment procedures for boards of directors.
 In line with the Congolese government's broader reform of state enterprises, the Decree No. 09/11/2009 of 24 April 2009 transformed the RVA into a commercial entity with legal personality and financial autonomy.